scratchrealm/skeleton-pose-annotator/README.md

 * Alt + mouse-drag to select rectangle to zoom
 * Click-drag a node to move it
 * Alt-click-drag a node to move entire instance
-* Hoever over node and mouse-wheel to rotate instance (a bit different from SLEAP)
+* Hover over node and mouse-wheel to rotate instance (a bit different from SLEAP)

 ## Export annotation as JSON